jupyter/roadmap/README.md

 * Explore implementing the html output of nbconvert using node.js and the various npm packages we are creating to avoid reimplementing all of the HTML logic.
 * Implement an exporter for EPUB.

 ## JupyterHub

+### Next (0.4)

+- support user-provided inputs to Spawners via web form
+- allow users to have more than one server with different configurations

+### Next + 1 (0.5)

+- add services API for managing associated services (culling scripts, etc.)
+- provide one-way publishing/sharing mechanism

+### Future

+- Once the single-user notebook package supports realtime collaboration, implement sharing mechanism integrated into the Hub.

 ## Deployment

+- provide reference "best practice" deployment of JuptyerHub, via Ansible scripts or otherwise

 ## IPython